 Training) / Specialty Registrar (StR) (HigherTraining) / Specialist Registrar (SpR)

-Banding of pay for doctors in the UK
+Banding or Enhancement of pay for doctors in the UK

 Banding is a variable supplement to reflect how many extra hours are being worked on average, the type of working pattern, the frequency of extra duty, and the antisocial nature of the working arrangements.
 If a doctor is working 40 hours a week on average, and the hours are always Monday to Friday, within 8am-5pm, NO BANDING applies.
 That means they will get paid only basic pay.